bnfour/mx-mods/readme.md

 If the config value is zero, the game runs as fast as it can.
 I wouldn't recommend this, as with really high FPS (I got 1500+) things seem to be messed up.
 Also note that, for technical reasons, the resulting FPS may differ from the cap (for me, 600 FPS cap results in about 640 FPS in game, and 240 FPS cap is 246 actual FPS).

 ## Experimental mod
 This is not a mod intended for using.
 Rather, it's a developmental test bed for me to test random stuff without changing existing proper mods.
-All current mods (except Plentiful stats) were prototyped as a single do-it-all unimaginable horror abomination here first and then rewritten to be modular cute things currently available in this repo.
+A few first mods were prototyped as a single do-it-all unimaginable horror abomination here first and then rewritten to be modular cute things currently available in this repo; newer ones also were prototyped here.

 The project contains the bare minimum for a mod that is successfully loaded; it does nothing except posting a single message in the log.